 Apple is facing rants from countless iOS users as they found some flaws in the recently released iOS 9.
-For the last couple of days, a tipster has uploaded a video on how any hacker can encroach upon your iPhone even if your phone is secured with a passcode.
+For the last couple of days, a on how any hacker can encroach upon your iPhone even if your phone is secured with a passcode.

 And now here is news of AirDrop not working in iOS 9.
 Bad press has certainly upset Apple; on Apple Support Communities, many people have raised this issue.
 The brand is undoubtedly going through a tense period and must do something to overcome these issues.